 In addition, the mitigation time of the proposed QREM method is plotted in Fig. \ref{fig:times}.
 We can see the rigorous mitigation by the tensor product noise model requires exponential time resources.
-Fig. \ref{fig:times} implies both of the proposed methods mitigate the 65-qubit GHZ states in 5 seconds on the 2015 model MacBook pro \cite{macbookpro}, which is practically fast enough for the mitigation of measurement results from large quantum devices.
-This high-speed post-processing also owes to the C++/Cython implementation.
+Figure \ref{fig:times} implies both of the proposed methods mitigate the 65-qubit GHZ states in 5 s on the 2015 model MacBook Pro, which is practically fast enough for the mitigation of measurement results from large quantum devices.
+This high-speed postprocessing also owes to the C++/Cython implementation.

-\subsection{Fidelity of GHZ States on IBM Quantum Brooklyn}
+\subsection{Fidelity of GHZ states on IBM Quantum Brooklyn}